AntonBrito/full-stack/README.md

         I used jquerry to allow us to hide the table and to show it after the is been pressing or after sign in with your account.

-        I used a Bootstrap customaztion form, to making an appoitment form.
+        I used a Bootstrap customaztion form, to making an Appointment form.